Debt Recovery Lawyers Melbourne

 In the event that a debtor misses a payment deadline, it is advisable to issue them with a courteous reminder in the form of a phone call, email etc. Debtors may forget the terms of their credit agreement, or be subject to unforeseen consequences that result in them missing a repayment.
 If this is the case, a courteous reminder may be all it takes to resolve the situation and avoid any further conflict.

-Should the reason for a missed payment be more serious, and the reminder does not cause the debtor to make the required payment, you will need to issue another reminder.
+Should the reason for a missed payment be more serious, and the reminder does not cause the debtor to make the required payment, you may issue another reminder.
 In the case that the debtor misses another payment deadline following the first courteous reminder, or if they have failed to contact you since the initial missed payment deadline, you may issue an overdue payment reminder.

-If the creditor still has not paid, including the above mentioned two extended payment deadlines, you may again contact them.
-Send them the outstanding invoice along with a formal request for payment.
-This third attempt may constitute a final notice.
-At this stage, you may also consider making direct contact with the debtor, i.e. visiting them in person.
+If the creditor still has not paid, including with the extended payment deadlines, you may again contact them.
+You may elect to send them the outstanding invoice along with a formal request for payment as a final notice.
+At this stage, you may also consider making direct contact with the debtor, i.e. visiting them in person at a reasonable time.
 This may help demonstrate the severity of the situation, and may even salvage relations between you and the debtor.

 As a creditor, you may wish to employ the services of a debt collection agency in an attempt to recover the unpaid credit owed by a debtor.
-Debt Collectors no longer require a licence, so it is important that as a creditor you ensure any agency you employ is adhering to fair debt collection practices as defined by Consumer Affairs Victoria.
-The Consumer Affairs Victoria website hosts an extensive list of banned debt collection practices.
+It is important that as a creditor you ensure any agency you employ is adhering to fair debt collection practices as defined by Consumer Affairs Victoria.
+The Consumer Affairs Victoria website hosts an extensive list of banned debt collection practices and includes guidelines for Debt Collection.
 It is forbidden for harassment or intimidation to occur as part of a debt collection operation.

 Advice for debtors